Log in

 Addiction implies a more severe form of substance abuse.
 Addiction typically manifests with accompanying brain disease or damage called “dependence”.
 The symptoms of addiction can be either physical or mental and are usually a combination of both.

-Addiction usually starts with with abuse and progresses from there, evolving into a physical and mental dependence.
+Addiction usually starts with abuse and progresses from there, evolving into a physical and mental dependence.